Syed-Niaz/Bellabeat-Capstone-Project/README.md

   - Daily sleep logs, tracked by: Total count of sleeps a day, Total minutes, Total Time in Bed

 ### 3. Process
-I will use Python and its popular data analysis libraries.
+I will use Python and some of its libraries that are commonly used for data analysis tasks.

 #### 3.1 Importing necessary libraries
-- pandas
+- Pandas
-- numpy
+- NumPy
-- matplotlib
+- Matplotlib
-- seaborn
+- Seaborn

 ```
 #Importing libraries